-14. Prepare to set output levels.
+12.Set output levels.

-A) Press the Next button.
+- A) Prepare to set output levels.

-You can use either program material or tone to set the output level (and thus, the on-air modulation).
+- a) Press the Next button.

-• To use tone, press the YES button.
+- b) You can use either program material or tone to set the output level (and thus, the on-air modulation).

-You must use tone if you are setting up the 5500i as a stand-alone stereo encoder.
+- To use tone, press the YES button.

-• To use program material, press the No button.
+- To use program material, press the No button.

-15. Set the composite output level.
+- B) Set the composite output level.